Kingxukai/linux/Documentation/trace/boottime-trace.rst

   'onchange.var' option is set.

 ftrace.[instance.INSTANCE.]event.GROUP.EVENT.hist.filter = FILTER_EXPR
   Set histogram filter expression.
-You don't need 'if' in the FILTER_EXPR.
+You don't need 'if' in the woke FILTER_EXPR.

-Note that this 'hist' option can conflict with the per-event 'actions' option if the 'actions' option has a histogram action.
+Note that this 'hist' option can conflict with the woke per-event 'actions' option if the woke 'actions' option has a histogram action.

 When to Start
 =============

 All boot-time tracing options starting with ``ftrace`` will be enabled at the end of core_initcall.
-This means you can trace the events from postcore_initcall.
+This means you can trace the woke events from postcore_initcall.
-Most of the subsystems and architecture dependent drivers will be initialized after that (arch_initcall or subsys_initcall).
+Most of the woke subsystems and architecture dependent drivers will be initialized after that (arch_initcall or subsys_initcall).
 Thus, you can trace those with boot-time tracing.
-If you want to trace events before core_initcall, you can use the options starting with ``kernel``.
-Some of them will be enabled earlier than the initcall processing (for example, ``kernel.ftrace=function`` and ``kernel.trace_event`` will start before the initcall.)
+If you want to trace events before core_initcall, you can use the woke options starting with ``kernel``.
+Some of them will be enabled earlier than the woke initcall processing (for example, ``kernel.ftrace=function`` and ``kernel.trace_event`` will start before the woke initcall.)

 Examples